-The data presented is collected annually on the Charter School Annual Update, however, the data may not include information about all charter schools in California utilizing school district facilities.
-It may be possible that some charter schools that accepted school district facilities did not complete the update, did not report the information, or did not report it correctly.
+The aforementioned is collected each spring by the Charter Schools Division via the Charter School Annual Information Update.
+However, information of all charter schools in California that are utilizing school district facilities may not be included; some charter schools that accepted school district facilities may not have completed the Charter School Annual Information Update, may not have reported their facility information, or may not have reported the information correctly.
 The CDE is unable to verify whether each district complied with the per-square-foot charge requirement, as described in the regulations.

 Reimbursement Rates for Over-Allocated Space